mike-french/myrex/README.md

 All possible traversals are explored in parallel.
 Processes implementing rules that do not match the input cause the traversal to terminate.
-A traversal that reaches the final process returns a successful match of the input.
+A traversal that reaches the final process having consumed all the input returns a successful match of the input.

 The runtime execution of the process network depends on the Erlang BEAM scheduler being _fair,_